01 of 13

 Mission San Miguel Arcangel

-Mission San Miguel Arcangel was the sixteenth one built in California, founded July 25, 1797, by Father Fermin Lasuen.
+Mission San Miguel Arcangel was the sixteenth Spanish mission built in California, founded July 25, 1797, by Father Fermin Lasuen.
 The name San Miguel comes from Saint Michael, Captain of the Armies of God.

 Interesting Facts about Mission San Miguel Arcangel